vernak2539/babble.byvernacchia/_posts/2011-08-29-reading-reflection-week-2.markdown

 tags:
   - cgt512
   - cooper
-  - goal-oriented design
+  - goal-oriented-design
-  - Jacob Nielsen
+  - jacob-nielsen
   - tullis
-  - user interface
+  - user-interface
-  - user-centered design
+  - user-centered-design
   - ux
 summary: As this class rolls on, I will be writing more blogs about what I’ve had to read.
 This will help me stay on task and better understand what I am trying to read.
 So here it goes.
 ---